tn-sh/tn-sh/README.md

 My favorite stacks:

-- Docker / Kubernetes
+- Docker / Kubernete
+- Open API
+- Terraform
 - Typescript
+- Svelte
 - React
-- Open API

 <!---
 tn-sh/tn-sh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.